How to Draw From Beginner to Master

 - You'll need a short list of supplies like paper, a ruler and pencils, etc. (See the supply list video for specific instructions on materials)

 I designed this course to work for everyone, even students who claim they can barely draw a stick figure!
 I believe anyone can draw, it is a learned skill, not just something you’re born knowing how to do!
-You have to be taught, like playing an instrument.
-I created this course for Both beginners and experienced artists who want to master a traditional drawing technique.
-It’s made to help you to progress quickly and get to enjoy drawing.
+You have to be taught, like playing an instrument or learning to read.
+I created this course for both beginners and experienced artists who want to master a traditional drawing technique.
+It’s made to help you to progress quickly and get to enjoy drawing!

 The lesson plan consists of over 8 Hours of clear professionally filmed and edited content.
 And I’m available throughout the day and evening for support and to answer any of your questions.
 Just a friendly reminder, you will need access to a 8.5x11 (letter) printer for this course.